 - breast enlargement

-Since obesity and diabetes can contribute to low T, it’s important to take care of yourself.
+To treat andropause, your doctor might recommend testosterone replacement therapy or other treatments.
+Lifestyle changes may also help.
 According to Dr. Godec, “a healthy lifestyle is the best guarantor that your testosterone will remain at a healthy level as you age.”
-Make sure to exercise and eat a healthy diet.
+Make sure to exercise, eat a healthy diet, and maintain a healthy weight.